August 19, 2017

 From personal experience, I had poor results with extramaxillary implants due to dehiscences and numerous issues associated with a lack of restorative space.
 However in the right situation (based on anatomy and when positioned deep enough) these can work well.

 My technique today by default involved sinus elevation and grafting, which we call “Zygoma-Plus”.
-I have placed over 800 using this technique in various combinations (unilat, bilat, and quad) and the results so far are encouraging.
+I have placed well over 500 using this technique in various combinations (unilat, bilat, and quad) and the results so far are encouraging.

 More than a third of the cases in the Zygoma-Plus group also involve a sinus impaction graft (aka “Sinus Crush”) and in the absence of bicortical fixation.